 Primary Use: A built-in tool with Canvas for video conferencing with students.

-Primary Use: A tool for capturing and sharing video content as well as auto-captioning.
+Primary Use : A tool for capturing, auto-captioning, and sharing video content in your Canvas course.

 Respondus 4.0® is a powerful tool for creating and managing exams that can be printed to paper or published directly to Canvas.
 Exams can be created offline using a familiar Windows environment, or moved between different learning systems.
 Whether you are a veteran of online testing or relatively new to it, Respondus 4 will save you hours on each project.